Revinianz13/NextJS-Udemy/README.md

 # Purpose of the Branch

-Here i will host the module #3 of the course!
+Here i will host the module #4 of the next js course.
+This course is about optimized Next.js apps

 # General Info of the current repository